Chart Color Schemes

 Edens Landing - Holmview lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch's analysis indicates Edens Landing - Holmview's population is approximately 11,293 as of February 2026.
-This figure represents an increase of 1,744 people, a rise of 18.3% since the 2021 Census which recorded a population of 9,549.
-The change is inferred from ABS's estimated resident population of 11,184 in June 2024 and an additional 225 validated new addresses since the Census date.
-This results in a population density ratio of 1,708 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Edens Landing - Holmview's growth rate of 18.3% since the 2021 census exceeds both the national average (9.9%) and state averages, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 54.2% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.
+Based on AreaSearch's analysis, Edens Landing - Holmview's population is around 11,293 as of Feb 2026.
+This reflects an increase of 1,744 people (18.3%) since the 2021 Census, which reported a population of 9,549 people.
+The change is inferred from the estimated resident population of 11,184 from the ABS as of June 2024 and an additional 225 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,708 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Edens Landing - Holmview's 18.3% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 54.2% of overall population gains during recent periods, although all drivers, including natural growth and overseas migration, were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Future population trends project an above median growth for the area, with an expected increase of 2,943 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 25.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, an above-median population growth compared to national areas is projected, with the area expected to increase by 2,943 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 25.1% in total over the 17 years.

 Frequently Asked Questions - Population